Skip to main content

 How bad is the pay gap for paraprofessionals?

 How much money will I get if this bill becomes law?
-How is the amount determined?

 Why is the money not pensionable?

 Salaries, which are pensionable, must be negotiated through collective bargaining.
 With this proposed legislation, we can give paraprofessionals immediate financial relief this year, rather than waiting until 2027, when we will begin negotiations on a new contract.
 Moreover, we are not financing these payments with the finite sum available to us for all members in collective bargaining.
-Finally, the City Council is legally not allowed to change worker salaries or working conditions, but this payment would fall outside the terms or conditions of our contract.
+Finally, the City Council is legally not allowed to change worker salaries or working conditions, but this payment would fall outside the terms and conditions of our contract.

 We will continue to negotiate pay increases for paraprofessionals and all UFT titles through collective bargaining, but our current contract does not expire until 2027.
-We are going outside collective bargaining because pattern bargaining, in which all city workers get the same percentage increases, has failed our paraprofessionals.
-The fact is the same 3% increase translates to a much higher dollar amount for higher-paid DOE employees than it does for our paraprofessionals, so paraprofessionals fall farther and farther behind.
+We are going outside the collective bargaining process because pattern bargaining, in which all city workers get the same percentage increases, has failed our paraprofessionals.
+The fact is the same 3% increase translates to a much higher dollar amount for higher-paid DOE employees than it does for our paraprofessionals, so paraprofessionals fall further and further behind.
 We would never be able to get this large and immediate amount of money for paraprofessionals within the constraints of collective bargaining without other union members giving up their own raises.
 It is the city’s responsibility to give paraprofessionals the money we know they all deserve.
 It’s unacceptable to us for the city to say that other UFT members are responsible for giving paraprofessionals a raise.
 We will not allow the city to pit members against members.

 How would I receive this payment if the proposed legislation passes?